LSU vs. Colorado Predictions & Picks - November 6

 LSU Performance Insights (2022-23)

-- The Tigers put up 82.3 points per game (fifth in college basketball) last season while giving up 57.9 per contest (34th in college basketball).
+- The Tigers put up 82.3 points per game (fifth in college basketball) last season while allowing 57.9 per contest (34th in college basketball).
 They had a +877 scoring differential and outscored opponents by 24.4 points per game.

-- With 77.3 points per game in SEC contests, LSU posted 5 fewer points per game in conference games compared to its overall average (82.3 PPG).
+- LSU posted 77.3 points per game last year in conference games, which was 5 fewer points per game than its overall average (82.3).

-- Offensively the Tigers fared better at home last year, posting 85.9 points per game, compared to 77.2 per game in road games.

-- LSU gave up 52.8 points per game at home last year, compared to 63.2 in away games.
+- LSU allowed 52.8 points per game at home last season, compared to 63.2 in road games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.